SiddharthSingodia/Chatbot/README.md

 # Medical Chatbot with RAG Architecture

-A sophisticated medical question-answering system that leverages Retrieval-Augmented Generation (RAG) to provide accurate and context-aware medical information.
+A medical question-answering system that leverages Retrieval-Augmented Generation (RAG) to provide accurate and context-aware medical information.
 This application combines the power of large language models with vector search to deliver precise answers to medical queries.

 ## 🚀 Key Features